Sorry, no records were found. Please adjust your search criteria and try again.

 - In Person

-My experience working with young people with dyslexia
+My experience working with young people with complex and/or medical needs including brain injuries

 My specialist experience providing engaging sessions to inspire a love of learning